illmade-knight/zero-hero/README.md

 ### Description

-The lectures build right from a bear-bones neural network architecture towards a gpt like model
+The lectures build right from a bare bones neural network architecture towards a gpt like model

 The jupyter notebooks are written follow-along style